Radhanite: Name

 Two western Jewish historians, Cecil Roth and Claude Cahen, have suggested a connection to the name of the Rhône River valley in France, which is Rhodanus in Latin and Rhodanos (Ῥοδανός) in Greek.
 They claim that the center of Radhanite activity was probably in France as all of their trade routes began there.

-English-language (or Western) sources added the suffix -ite to the term, as is done with ethnonyms or names derived from place names.
+English-language and other Western sources added the suffix -ite to the term, as is done with ethnonyms or names derived from place names.

 Activities

-The activities of the Radhanites are documented by ibn Khordadbeh – the postmaster, chief of police (and spymaster) for the province of Jibal, under the Abbasid Caliph al-Mu'tamid – when he wrote Kitab al-Masalik wal-Mamalik (Book of Roads and Kingdoms), in about 870.
+The activities of the Radhanites are documented by Ibn Khordadbeh – the postmaster, chief of police (and spymaster) for the province of Jibal, under the Abbasid Caliph al-Mu'tamid – when he wrote Kitab al-Masalik wal-Mamalik (Book of Roads and Kingdoms), in about 870.
+The Radhanites are otherwise not attested.
 Ibn Khordadbeh described the Radhanites as sophisticated and multilingual.
-He outlined four main trade routes utilized by the Radhanites in their journeys; all four began in the Rhone Valley in southern France and terminated on China's east coast.
-Radhanites primarily carried commodities that combined small bulk and high demand, including spices, perfumes, jewellery, and silk.
+He outlined four main trade routes used by the Radhanites in their journeys; all four began in the Rhone Valley in southern France and terminated on China's east coast.
+Radhanites primarily carried commodities that combined small bulk and high demand, including spices, perfumes, jewelry, and silk.
 They are also described as transporting oils, incense, steel weapons, furs, and slaves.